concord-consortium/collaborative-learning/src/plugins/dataflow-tool/arduino/arduino.md

 The only file meant for use in the classroom is `universal.ino`

-Each `.ino` file is in it's own directory.
+Each `.ino` file is in its own directory.
 This is a requirement of the Visual Studio Code arduino plugin, which allows us to manage our development hardware and arduino sketches within vsc, and track changes in the same version control context.

 ## files